golden-garage/meteor-dev/README.md

 The `docker run` command runs interactively (`-t -i`) so that you can see the output of Meteor as it is running.

 Your application's source code is mounted (`-v`) in the docker container at `/opt/application`.
-The Meteor server is started in this directory.
+The Meteor server is started in this directory (`-w /opt/application`).
+It is not necessary to mount the application at `/opt/application`, you can define your own mountpoint in the docker image.

 If you are using `meteorite` installed smart-packages, they will be automatically be installed when Meteor is started.